 The major roadway that connects the Town of Narrows to Giles County and other parts of the state and West Virginia is US 460.
 This roadway is classified as other arterial and is part of the Heartland Corridor which is one of Virginia Corridors of Statewide Significance (COSS).
+This corridor connects Hampton Roads to Petersburg, Lynchburg, and Blacksburg and connects to the west to West Virginia and Kentucky.
+It is an important freight corridor, with Norfolk Southern's Heartland Corridor running along the entire corridor, providing a connection between the Port of Virginia and the Midwest.
+In addition, there are some transit providers along the corridor along with multiple air facilities, both commercial and general aviation.
 State Route 100 and 61, classified as Major Collector roadways terminate in Narrows.
 Monroe Street and Memorial Blvd are two-lane Minor Collector roadways and all other streets within the Town are classified as local roads.
 The total streets mileage within the town is 30.75 miles.